hindu-comm/mail_stream_advaita-l/2017/05/Fwd_Rama_and_Krishna/105__Kalyan.md

  Appayya Dikshitha
  probably has not studied the entire Mahabharata.
  He probably had
- most of the Mahabharata​ verses in His memory! sandhau tu samanuprApte tretAyAM dvAparasya cha |
+ most of the Mahabharata verses in His memory! sandhau tu samanuprApte tretAyAM dvAparasya cha |